Academic Probation Policy

 - If you are having specific questions about the website, your username, or the lessons themselves, please contact Life Skills web support directly: e-mail email@example.com or call (800) 766-0084 between 8 am and 8 pm Eastern time.
 After these hours, support is available at firstname.lastname@example.org or (866) 692-8628.

-- If you need help with the act of completing your assessments and/or need help with computers, please set up an appointment with Melissa, Retention Coordinator (984-3539) or the Educational Opportunity Center (984-3286).
+- If you need help with the act of completing your assessments and/or need help with computers, please set up an appointment with a counselor (984-3306) or the Educational Opportunity Center (984-3286).

-I suggest you contact your teachers to see where you stand grade-wise in each of your classes before the semester gets closer to finals time.
-If you need to raise your grade, ask what you can do to get a B or A or something higher than a C. If you need help calculating the grades you will need to earn to raise your GPA to 2.0, please contact Melissa at 984-3539 or a counselor (984-3306) for assistance.
+- We suggest you contact your teachers to see where you stand grade-wise in each of your classes before the semester gets closer to finals time.
+If you need to raise your grade, ask what you can do to to improve your grade.
+If you need help calculating the grades you will need to earn to raise your GPA to 2.0, please contact a counselor (984-3306) for assistance.

-For questions or concerns about the Academic Probation Policy, contact Melissa, Retention Coordinator (984-3539), or to speak with a counselor about your class schedule, contact the Counseling Department at 984-3306.
+For questions or concerns about the Academic Probation Policy, contact the Counseling Department at 984-3306.